karanveerm/quizgen/README.md

 1. Run `python quizgen.py filename.quiz` or `python quizgen.py filename`.
 2. This will generate a file called filename.html and a CSS file called quiz.css (if it did not already exist).
 3. Open filename.html to see what your quiz looks like.
-You can edit quiz.css as felt necessary for a prettier quiz.
+You can edit quiz.css if you’d like to modify the appearance of the quiz.

 <a name="issues"/>
 ## Feature Requests / Contributing changes / Issues

-- Feel free to make a pull request, I'll review the code and merge.
+- Feel free to make a pull request; I'll review the code and merge.
 - Or just file an issue.
 - Alternatively, email kvmohan [at] stanford [dot] edu and I'll try to help you ASAP!